 Flipkart works on a B2C model, where they basically work as a middle man between buyers and sellers.
 To make revenue, they charge a commission, a convenience fee, logistic charges, advertisement charges, Myntra as only some of the areas they generate revenue from.

-Is flipkart B2C or B2B?
+Is Flipkart B2C or B2B?

-Flipkart is a operates on B2C model (Business-to-Consumer).
+Flipkart operates on the B2C model (Business-to-Consumer).

 Is Sachin and Binny Bansal related?

 No, they are not but because of their surname, people often assume that they are.